allco/RetrofitAndRxJava/README.md

 }
 ```

-Then RxJava's operator `flatMap()` is used as a way how to turn `ResponseBody` to stream of parsed JSON objects.
+Then RxJava's operator `concatMap()` turns `ResponseBody` to a stream of parsed JSON objects.

 The actual conversation is happens at `MainActivity.convertObjectsStream(...)` method.

+The one can ensure with any network sniffer (like Charles Proxy) that actual parsing is happening on the fly.

 # Improvements
 It would be nice to have an retrofit's CallAdapter.